HRussellZFAC023/VisualNav/README.md

 * Microsoft .NET 4.5.2 or greater.
 * Visual C++ Runtime 2019 or greater (Visual C++ 2022 Runtime is backwards compatible).

-Optional prerequisites:
-* Presence of motion input, usage of our custom build which can be found on the release section at https://github.com/HRussellZFAC023/VisualNav/releases

 Setup instructions: